cheneyfeng3/snakemake-web-api/README.md

     This will install the server in editable mode and all its dependencies.

 ## Run the Server
-    Navigate to the `snakemake-mcp-server` directory and start the server using the `click` CLI:
+    Navigate to the `snakemake-web-api` directory and start the server using the `click` CLI:

     ```bash
     export SNAKEBASE_DIR=/path/to/your/snakebase
-    snakemake-mcp-server run \
+    snakemake-web-api run \
         --host 127.0.0.1 \
         --port 8081
     ```